 If caregivers have better technology to work with, it streamlines processes, allowing them to provide better quality of care.
 When you implement the right technology with a solid technical support system, everyone impacted by your organization wins.

-Knowing that most long-term care communities operate on tight budgets, we prioritized the top four technological upgrades you should focus on implementing for your organization.
+Knowing that most Senior Living and Post-Acute Care communities operate on tight budgets, we prioritized the top four technological upgrades you should focus on implementing for your organization.
 Your staff and residents will thank you.

 1. EHR Software

 Electronic Health Records, known as EHR software, will help better organize residents’ health records, providing access to caregivers where and when they need it.
 The right EHR software will eliminate redundancies and keep any changes in your residents’ records at your staff’s fingertips in real time.

 Digitizing resident records allows medical professionals and caretakers to securely share information in order to provide safer, coordinated care.
 It greatly reduces the chance for healthcare errors, as all records are legible, complete, and up-to-date.

 For staff, it will improve productivity and efficiency and decrease frustrations, allowing them to stop focusing on paperwork and spend more time with residents.

 Your organization will also likely see reduced costs through the decreased amount of paperwork, time spent on said paperwork, and liability created by inaccurate resident records.

 Using dedicated internet access is an important technology your community can benefit from immensely.
 One option is leveraging an ethernet circuit, if available.
 Investing in a dedicated circuit means your community will have guaranteed bandwidth.

 Without unpredictable fluctuations in connection speed from sharing with guest and resident internet use, your staff won’t have to worry about the quality of your internet connection when uploading, downloading, or load times in general, eliminating a huge headache and loss of productivity for the entire team.